Lockheed YF-12

 The Lockheed YF-12 is an American Mach 3+ capable, high-altitude interceptor prototype, developed and manufactured by American aerospace company Lockheed Corporation.

 The interceptor was developed during the late 1950s and early 1960s as a potential replacement for the F-106 Delta Dart interceptor for the United States Air Force (USAF).
 The YF-12 was a twin-seat version of the then-secret single-seat Lockheed A-12 reconnaissance aircraft operated by the Central Intelligence Agency (CIA); unlike the A-12, it was furnished with the Hughes AN/ASG-18 fire-control radar and could be armed with AIM-47 Falcon (GAR-9) air-to-air missiles.
 Its maiden flight was on 7 August 1963.
 Its existence was publicly revealed by President Lyndon B. Johnson on 24 February 1964; this move was to provide plausible deniability for the CIA-operated A-12 fleet, which closely resembled the prototype YF-12.

-During the 1960s, the YF-12 underwent flight evaluations by the USAF, but funding to put it into operational use was not forthcoming partly due to the pressing demands of the Vietnam War and other military priorities.
-It set and held speed and altitude world records of over 2000 mph and over 80000 ft (later surpassed by the closely related SR-71 Blackbird), and is the world's largest, heaviest and fastest crewed interceptor.
-Following its retirement by the USAF, it served as a research aircraft for NASA for a time, which used it to develop several significant improvements in control for future supersonic aircraft.
+During the 1960s, the Air Force flight tested the YF-12 but lacked funding to put it into operational use due to the Vietnam War and other military priorities.
+The world's largest, heaviest and fastest crewed interceptor, it set speed and altitude world records of over 2000 mph and over 80000 ft, which were later surpassed by the closely related SR-71 Blackbird.
+After its retirement by the USAF, NASA used it as a research aircraft, leading to several improvements in control for supersonic flight.

 Design and development

-In the late 1950s, the United States Air Force (USAF) sought a replacement for its F-106 Delta Dart interceptor.
+In the late 1950s, the United States Air Force sought a replacement for its F-106 Delta Dart interceptor.
 As part of the Long Range Interceptor Experimental (LRI-X) program, the North American XF-108 Rapier, an interceptor with Mach 3 speed, was selected.
 However, the F-108 program was canceled by the Department of Defense in September 1959.
 During this time, Lockheed's Skunk Works was developing the A-12 reconnaissance aircraft for the U.S. Central Intelligence Agency (CIA) under the Oxcart program.
 Kelly Johnson, the head of Skunk Works, proposed to build a version of the A-12 named AF-12 by the company; the USAF ordered three AF-12s in mid-1960.